Gai Waterhouse

 Gabriel Marie "Gai" Waterhouse AO (née Smith; born 2 September 1954) is an Australian horse trainer and businesswoman.
 The daughter of Tommy J. Smith, a leading trainer of Thoroughbred racehorses, Waterhouse was born and raised in Sydney.
 After graduating from the University of New South Wales, she worked as an actor for a time, appearing in both Australian and English television series.
-Having worked under her father for a period of 15 years, Waterhouse was granted an Australian Jockey Club (AJC) licence in 1992, and trained her first Group One (G1) winner later that year.
+Having worked under her father for a period of 15 years, Waterhouse was granted an Australian Jockey Club (AJC) licence in 1992, and trained her first Group One winner later that year.

-In 1994, after her father became ill, she took over his Tulloch Lodge stable, and she has since trained 145 G1 winners and won seven Sydney trainers' premierships.
+In 1994, after her father became ill, she took over his Tulloch Lodge stable, and she has since trained 145 Group One winners and won seven Sydney trainers' premierships.
 She was also the trainer of Fiorente, the winner of the 2013 Melbourne Cup, becoming the third woman (and first Australian woman) to train a winner of that race.
 Waterhouse was inducted into the Australian Racing Hall of Fame in 2007, and has been described as the "first lady of Australian racing".

 Background and early career

 Waterhouse is the daughter of Valerie and Tommy J. Smith MBE, a leading trainer of thoroughbred racehorses, who was based in Sydney.
 She was educated at the Convent of the Sacred Heart, Rose Bay (now Kincoppal-Rose Bay) in Sydney, and completed a Bachelor of Arts at the University of New South Wales in 1975.
 Waterhouse made a name for herself as a model and actor, including in the Australian drama The Young Doctors before moving to England and appearing in the Doctor Who story The Invasion of Time.
-She then returned to Australia where she served an apprenticeship under her father for fifteen years before getting her own trainer's licence.
+She then returned to Australia where she served an apprenticeship under her father for fifteen years before gaining her trainer's licence.